 What is BUSK Approved?

-A tour company displaying the BUSK Approved logo on their website, indicates that they are pro-ative in ensuring coach drivers employed or sub contracted by them will be provided with appropriate single room accommodation on all long-haul trips in the UK and abroad.
+A BUSK Approved tour company will be pro-active to ensure coach drivers employed or sub contracted by them are provided with appropriate single room accommodation on all long-haul trips in the UK and abroad.

 Why are single rooms important?